blue-triangle-tech/btt-android-sdk/README.md

 ### Clarity Support

 Blue Triangle offers session playback via Microsoft Clarity integration.
-For help with this process, please reach out to your BT representative.
+For help with this process, please reach out to your Blue Triangle representative.

-To get started, integrate and configure Microsoft Clarity as shown in the official Microsoft Clarity documentation using your project ID.
+To get started, integrate and configure Microsoft Clarity as shown in the official [Microsoft Clarity Documentation](https://learn.microsoft.com/en-us/clarity/mobile-sdk/android-sdk?tabs=kotlin) using your Clarity project ID.

 Blue Triangle automatically detects Clarity in your app and based on that it automatically does the session mapping between Blue Triangle and Microsoft Clarity.